ajinkya-jadhav988/GITproject1/README.md

-# GITproject1
-my first git project
+this is my first remote repository.